 This February, in honor of Heart Health Awareness Month, we partnered with the data science team at Evidation to look at patterns of some of our heart healthiest members.

 Resting heart rate (your pulse rate while awake, relaxed, and stationary) has been shown in several large epidemiologic studies to be an independent predictor of cardiovascular disease and all-cause mortality in both men and women.
-Given the importance of resting heart rate for heart and overall health, the team looked at all of the Achievement members who contributed resting heart rate data in 2018.
-We explored the trajectory of resting heart rate from week to week and selected a handful of Achievers that significantly dropped their resting heart rate over the year.
+Given the importance of resting heart rate for heart and overall health, the team looked at all of the Evidation Members who contributed resting heart rate data in 2018.
+We explored the trajectory of resting heart rate from week to week and selected a handful of members that significantly dropped their resting heart rate over the year.
 The individuals we selected had a wide range of resting heart rates to begin the year.

-Of the Achievers we selected, 96% were within the normal range of 60–100 beats per minute.
+Of the members we selected, 96% were within the normal range of 60–100 beats per minute.
 According to the Harvard Health blog, “while a heart rate is considered normal if the rate is between 60 and 100 beats per minute, most healthy relaxed adults have a resting heart rate below 90 beats per minute.”
 Only 4% had resting heart rates below 60 beats per minute at the beginning of the year.
 Resting heart rates below 60 bpm are often indicative of people who get a lot of physical activity.
 Near the end of the year, over 30% had reduced their resting heart rate to 60 beats per minute or lower.
 Overall, we observed an average drop of 11 beats per minute, which corresponds to an average decrease of 15% from the beginning of the year.